Project 211: History

 In November 1995, with the approval of the State Council, the then State Planning Commission, the then State Education Commission, and the Ministry of Finance jointly issued the "Project 211 Overall Construction Plan" document.
 This document officially started Project 211.
+A total of 15 universities were selected as the first batch of institutions included in the "211 Project" in 1995.

+In December 1996, the first batch was expanded by 80 institutions, bringing the total number in Phase One to 95.

+In 2005, the second batch of 12 universities was added into the project's Phase Two.
+At the end of 2005, the third batch added one more university.

+In 2008, the fourth batch added five universities in Phase Three.

 In October 2015, the State Council of China published the "Overall Plan for Promoting the Construction of World First Class Universities and First Class Disciplines" (Double First-Class Construction), which made new arrangements for the development of higher education in China, replacing previous higher education projects.

-On June 7, 2016, the Ministry of Education of China under Xi Jinping nullified the two projects by invalidating the fundamental documents "Measures for the Implementation and Management of Project 211 Construction" and "Opinions on the Continued Implementation of Project 985 Construction Projects."
+On June 7, 2016, the Ministry of Education of China under CCP general secretary Xi Jinping nullified the two projects by invalidating the fundamental documents "Measures for the Implementation and Management of Project 211 Construction" and "Opinions on the Continued Implementation of Project 985 Construction Projects."

-On June 27, 2016, the Ministry of Education said in response to The Beijing News reporters’ questions that the two projects faced the issues such as lack of competition, redundant overlaps, and uneven distribution of resources.
+On June 27, 2016, the Ministry of Education said in response to The Beijing News reporters' questions that the two projects faced the issues such as lack of competition, redundant overlaps, and uneven distribution of resources.
 The ministry believed there was a need to amend the plan and strengthen the integration of resources.